 A broad gate opens to a large pond, shimmering lime with algae.
 The comforting scent of humus layers the air as the woodland beckons me.
 Circling the property, small groves and staggering trees reveal handmade structures.
 Light penetrates the mature canopy, diffused by leaves.
 Nuthatches and Chiffchaffs chatter.
 Standing still a while, I whistle back their call and listen; each time enjoying the long pause before they call out a different rhythm that I repeat.

 As we press on, others meet us from the opposite direction occasionally.
-We share a smile and a greeting; much as the birds are doing above our heads.
-The stark slivers of sky pierce the green with light now and then, as wind lifts the lower branches.
-The breathless pant of approaching dogs and crack of twigs beneath their paws, smothers the quiet thud of our boots.
-I can’t resist stopping to stare at the vivid lichen growing over damp, dark logs as it wraps around wooden limbs laying to the side of the path.
+We share a smile or greeting; much as the birds are doing above our heads.
+The stark slivers of sky pierce the green with light now and then, as wind lifts lower branches.
+The breathless pant of dogs and crack of twigs beneath their paws, accompanies the quiet thud of our boots.
+I stop to stare at the vivid lichen growing over damp, dark logs as it wraps around wooden limbs laying alongside the path.